 You’ll find your new game consoles and streaming devices will also automatically configure for the optimum settings.
 With your older devices, you’ll need to configure them so they play media in HD and at 16:9 format.

 It’s also worth pointing out that just because your satellite dish, set-up box or favourite streaming services is capable of HD, doesn’t mean you’re getting access to media in HD quality.
 You might be required to pay extra for the privilege and have to view content using specific HD channels.

 Sadly, as manufactures have become fixated on picture quality, they’ve almost forgotten about audio.
 Most TVs deliver poor sound as they have rear-facing speakers which means the sound waves have to bounce off the wall behind them before reaching your ears.

 One solution is to use a soundbar as they sit in front of the TV, meaning the sound waves are directed at your ears.
 There are a few different ways you can connect a soundbar to your new TV including an HDMI cable, Optical cable or failing that, a mini-jack cable.

-Most of these methods also allow you to connect external speakers to your TV if you prefer.
+Most of these methods also allow you to connect external speakers, including wireless speakers to your TV if you prefer.
 You might be able to use HDMI ARC to reduce the number of cables you need between devices.

 Can I use my new TV with my AV receiver?